Energy efficient windows and doors

 Step 5: Conservation Areas and Double Glazing

-If you live in an area that falls within a conservation area, you own a listed building or the property is of particular architectural interest, you must comply with certain regulations that govern alterations to the property.
+If you live in an area that falls within a conservation area, you own a listed building or the property is of particular architectural interest, you must comply with certain regulations that govern alterations to your home.
 Before installing any new windows or doors you will need to consult your local council to check what you can and can’t do in terms of changing windows and doors.
 You may need to replace them using certain materials or to reflect a particular style that replicates the original features of the building.

 Step 6: Secondary Double Glazing